 Although a Pancoast tumor is a lung tumor, it rarely causes symptoms that are typically related to the lungs (like cough or chest pain).

-The pain may later extend to the inner side of the arm, the elbow, and the pinky and ring fingers.
+The pain may later extend to the inner side of the arm, the elbow, as well as the pinky and ring fingers.

 The associated pain is severe and constant, often requiring narcotic pain medications for relief.
 The affected person usually needs to support the elbow of the affected arm in the opposite hand to ease the tension on the shoulder and upper arm.